mscalindt/shell-glossary/README.md

 #    of the characters is done by IFS splitting.
 Since IFS is read by characters
 #    and not bytes, any characters in a multibyte character will be stripped
 #    from the string.
 Essentially, this means that, for example, a multibyte
-#    character consisting of a space character will remove all the spaces in the
+#    character consisting of a whitespace character will remove all the
-#    string ($2).
+#    whitespace characters in the string ($2).
+#    Fix: none; shell limitation.
 #
 remchars() {
     set -f